We have put as much information as possible on this website, so that it can be accessed free of charge.

 How we make decisions

 The Parish Council meets six times a year.
-Meetings, which are open to the public, are in alternate months beginning in May, on the second Tuesday of the month.
+Meetings, which are open to the public, are in alternate months beginning in May, on the second Monday of the month.

 - Meeting agendas and minutes of the meetings are published on our Meetings page.